getify/monio/MONADS.md

 ----

 *Monad* is a (small) part (formally, a Type) in a broad mathematical concept called "Category Theory".
-You could briefly and incompletely describe category theory as a way to categorize things based on how they behave.
+You could briefly and incompletely describe category theory as a way to categorize/group things based on how they behave.

 The Monad type is a way to represent a value or operation in your program, which associates some specific behaviors with/around that (underlying) value/operation.
-These specific behaviors augment (i.e., improve!) the original value/operation with some additional "guarantees" about how it will interact predictably with other monad-represented values/operations in the program.
+These additional behaviors augment (i.e., improve!) the original value/operation with some "guarantees" about how it will interact predictably with other monad-represented values/operations in the program.

 Monads have somewhat (in)famously been described with a variety of silly-sounding metaphors, like burritos.
 Others call monads "wrappers" or "boxes", or "data structures" or... the truth is, all these ways of describing a monad are partial descriptions.
 It's like looking at a Rubik's Cube.
 You can look at one face of the cube, then turn it around and look at a different face, and get more of the whole thing.